Home/Resources/Compare/Cloud Phone vs Multi-Account Browser

 Then decide whether you need a full device boundary or only browser-level identity isolation.

-Finally, judge whether automation has already expanded from browser scripts into mobile execution and multi-role collaboration.
+Finally, judge whether automation has already expanded from browser scripts into mobile execution, multi-role collaboration, and ongoing operations.

 When cloud phones win and when browser tools still fit